Pittsburgh flood of 1936

 On March 17 and 18, 1936, the city of Pittsburgh, Pennsylvania, witnessed the worst flood in its history when flood levels peaked at 46 ft.
-This flood became known as The Great St. Patrick’s Day flood, and also affected other areas of the Mid-Atlantic on both sides of the Eastern Continental Divide.
+This flood became known as The Great St. Patrick's Day flood, and also affected other areas of the Mid-Atlantic on both sides of the Eastern Continental Divide.

 Flood control

 Civic organizations in the city, with financial backing from the City of Pittsburgh, Allegheny County and the Chamber of Commerce had been asking the Federal Government for help with flood control for almost thirty years.
 They had formed committees to lobby government officials and found themselves caught in political processes that ultimately resulted in the city and its residents sustaining devastating damage.
 In August 1935, the United States House of Representatives passed a bill for nine flood control reservoirs to be built above Pittsburgh.
 However, while the Senate debated this bill, the tremendous 1936 flood occurred.
-The Congress did not actually appropriate any funds for the project until the 1937 flood which threatened, but spared the city and went on to devastate the Ohio River Valley.
+Congress did not actually appropriate any funds for the project until the 1937 flood which threatened, but spared the city and went on to devastate the Ohio River Valley.